 After all, when you have to dedicate a lot of time to measure your effectiveness, the process itself is not very effective.
 That is why you should use some help and automize the process.

 If your go-to productivity indicator is how many tasks you have completed, you should opt for a task management tool.
 It allows you to track how many steps are completed, also in a given time frame.
-You can try out Asana or Trello.
+You can try out Asana or Trello, as well as Slack alternatives.

 These tools can also help you in planning out your actions and cooperating, so the benefits will go further than only measuring productivity.